sam9111/Pharmacy-Management-System/README.md

 # Pharmacy Management System in C

+> Mini Project for "Programming in C" course in sem 2
 # Objective

 - Maintaining correct database by providing an option to update the drugs in stock.